UniMath/agda-unimath/src/metric-spaces/subspaces-metric-spaces.lagda.md

   where

   uniformly-continuous-inclusion-subspace-Metric-Space :
-    uniformly-continuous-function-Metric-Space (subspace-Metric-Space A S) A uniformly-continuous-inclusion-subspace-Metric-Space =
+    uniformly-continuous-map-Metric-Space (subspace-Metric-Space A S) A uniformly-continuous-inclusion-subspace-Metric-Space =
     uniformly-continuous-isometry-Metric-Space
       ( subspace-Metric-Space A S)